mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 (tutorials-silicon-probe-convert2nwb-matlab-validate)=
 #### Validate NWB File
 MatNWB does not provide its own NWB file validator.
 However, you can validate NWB files generated using Matlab in python.
-For instructions how to do it, refer to the corresponding [PyNWB validation section](tutorials-silicon-probe-convert2nwb-py-validate) of the tutorial.
+For instructions on how to do it, refer to the corresponding [PyNWB validation section](tutorials-silicon-probe-convert2nwb-py-validate) of the tutorial.

 (tutorials-silicon-probe-convert2nwb-matlab-resources)=
 #### Resources